zyseme/backend-challenge/README.md

  - Returning an error:
  ```
  {
-   "status": 400,
    "message": "Id is already in use"
  }
  ```

- Please implement the endpoints.
-The posts can be stored in the memory, so it is ok to loose them when the app goes down (no real persistence necessary).
+ The posts and likes can be stored in the memory, so it is ok to loose them when the app goes down (no real persistence necessary).
+ Please implement the endpoints and the like feature, we also expect you to improve the existing code.

- Once done, you may either open a PR or zip the whole project and sent it to us via email.
+ Once done, please send us the whole project via email.